miklevin/MikeLev.in/_posts/2022-05-29-levinux-a-small-linux-distro-without-gui-for-education.md

 headline: "Introducing Levinux: A Simple Linux Distro for Learning Unix/Linux"
 description: I'm Mike Levinux and I created Levinux, a Linux distro designed to help people learn Unix/Linux.
 It includes components such as Tiny Core Linux, QEMU, BusyBox, and a virtual Linux, plus a file-transfer system and a server-building script system.
 I advocate for the use of Vim and Git for security, and suggest using Python and forward-slashes for code that will run anywhere.
 keywords: Levinux, Linux, Unix, Tiny Core Linux, QEMU, BusyBox, Virtual Linux, File-Transfer, Server-Building, Script System, Vim, Git, Python, OpenSSH, JupyterLab Desktop, Pythonic
-categories: vim, linux, levinux, git, python
+categories: levinux, linux, python, git, vim
 permalink: /blog/levinux-a-small-linux-distro-without-gui-for-education/
 layout: post
 group: blog